ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hallock.md

 <div class="cols">
 {{% fig "hallock/CAROLINE-DEEDS-1-258" "350" /%}}
-{{% fig "hallock/CAROLINE-DEEDS-1-319" "350" /%}}
+{{% fig "hallock/CAROLINE-DEEDS-1-349" "350" /%}}
 </div>

 <div class="cols">
-{{% fig "hallock/CAROLINE-DEEDS-1-349" "350" /%}}
+{{% fig "hallock/CAROLINE-DEEDS-1-319" "350" /%}}
 {{% fig "hallock/CAROLINE-DEEDS-1-513" "350" /%}}
 </div>

-Edward H. Mills and William B. Hallock are both in the eighth generation of the Hallock family, although their branches diverge immediately from their origin and to the greatest extent possible.
+Edward H. Mills and William B. Hallock are both in the eighth generation of the Hallock family, although their branches diverge immediately from their origin, so the relationship is quite distant.

 <figure>